Northern Illinois vs. Maine NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Northern Illinois and its opponents have combined for 70.5 points just twice this year.
+- Northern Illinois and its opponents have scored at least 62.5 points just twice this season.

-- The 61.5 PPG average total in Black Bears games this season is 9.0 points fewer than this game's over/under.
+- The 61.5 PPG average total in Black Bears games this season is 1.0 point fewer than this game's over/under.

 Northern Illinois Stats and Trends